jameschapman19/cca_zoo/docs/joss/paper.md

 ## Documentation

-The package is accompanied by documentation (https://cca-zoo.readthedocs.io/en/latest/index.html) and a number of tutorial notebooks which serve as both guides to the package as well as educational resources for multiview learning methods.
+The package is accompanied by documentation (https://cca-zoo.readthedocs.io/en/latest/index.html) and a number of tutorial notebooks which serve as both guides to the package as well as educational resources for CCA and PLS methods.

 # Conclusion